hashicorp/terraform/website/source/docs/providers/openstack/r/compute_instance_v2.html.markdown

 * `fixed_ip_v4` - (Optional) Specifies a fixed IPv4 address to be used on this network.

-* `floating_ip` - (Optional) Specifies a floating IP address to be associated with this network.
-Cannot be combined with a top-level floating IP.
-See *Notes* for more information about Floating IPs.

 * `access_network` - (Optional) Specifies if this network should be used for provisioning access.
 Accepts true or false.
 Defaults to false.